 \subsection{The graphs}

 Throughout the paper the following graphs will appear frequently and here we note a few of their properties to acquaint the reader.

-\begin{itemize}[noitemsep] \item All graphs shown are 4-chromatic and all bar $W_{7}$ are locally bipartite. \item The graph $H_{0}$ is isomorphic to the \emph{Moser Spindle} -- the smallest 4-chromatic unit distance graph. $H_{0}$ is also the smallest 4-chromatic locally bipartite graph and so it is natural that it should play such an integral part in many of our results.
+\begin{itemize}[noitemsep] \item All graphs shown are 4-chromatic and all bar $W_{7}$ are locally bipartite. \item The graph $H_{0}$ is isomorphic to the \defn{Moser Spindle} -- the smallest 4-chromatic unit distance graph. $H_{0}$ is also the smallest 4-chromatic locally bipartite graph and so it is natural that it should play such an integral part in many of our results.
 The graph $\overline{C}_{7}$ is the complement (and also the square) of the 7-cycle. \item Adding a single edge to $H_{0}$ while maintaining local bipartiteness can give rise to two non-isomorphic graphs, one of which is $H_{1}$.
-The other will appear fleetingly in \Cref{sec:H02C7}.
+The other will appear fleetingly in \cref{sec:H02C7}.
 Adding a single edge to $H_{1}$ while maintaining local bipartiteness gives rise to a unique (up to isomorphism) graph -- $H_{2}$.
-There is only one way to add a single edge to $H_{2}$ and maintain local bipartiteness -- this gives $\overline{C}_{7}$. $H_{2}^{+}$ is $H_{2}$ with a degree 3 vertex added. \item Any five vertices of $H_{0}$ contain a triangle or a 5-cycle.
-In particular, if $G$ is a locally bipartite graph, then every vertex has at most four neighbours in any copy of $H_{0}$ appearing in $G$.
-We will use this fact frequently when we have copies of $H_{0}$, $H_{1}$, $H_{2}$ and $\overline{C}_{7}$. \item $\overline{C}_{7}$ and $H_{2}^{+}$ are both edge-maximal locally bipartite graphs. \item $W_{7}$, is called the \emph{7-wheel}.
+There is only one way to add a single edge to $H_{2}$ and maintain local bipartiteness -- this gives $\overline{C}_{7}$. $H_{2}^{+}$ is $H_{2}$ with a degree 3 vertex added. \item $\overline{C}_{7}$ and $H_{2}^{+}$ are both edge-maximal locally bipartite graphs. \item $W_{7}$ is called the \defn{7-wheel}.